 If you have done all the calculations and have been trying to conceive for more than 12 months (6 months for over 35s) and you are under 35 years old you might be facing some fertility issues.

 Fear not!
 Whilst it can of course be devastating news, a lot of the time it is manageable and not the end of the world you’re just going to need some help to move forward with a pregnancy.

 Infertility can have many causes, often presents numerous distinct signs but is only ever really questioned after the biggest sign is realized by couples.

 Following continued efforts to become pregnant, many couples start to question fertility or lack thereof.
 If you and your partner have been trying to conceive for more than a year or are worried about infertility at all it is better to consult your registered GP who can help or refer you to a specialist.

-The sooner you address, assess and deal with the infertility the better.
-Treatments such as IVF, human egg freezing or oral medications are all effective treatment and can aid couples in fertility.
+The sooner you address, assess, and deal with infertility the better.
+Treatments such as IVF, human egg freezing, or oral medications are all effective treatments and can aid a couple’s infertility.

 How long does it take?

 It is hard to exactly put a time on how long it takes to get pregnant but it can easily be within the year and often is.
 The biggest factor when it comes to conception is age – particularly of the female.

-When the female is 19-26 years old, 92% of women will conceive after a year of trying, with 98% success rate by the second year.
+When the female is 19-26 years old, 92% of women will conceive after a year of trying, with a 98% success rate by the second year.

 Compare this with 35-39-year-olds who show an 82% success rate in the first year and a 90% rate in the second year.